Trinidad and Tobago: Food and beverage industry

 Trinidad and Tobago is home to the largest brewery company in CARICOM, the Carib Brewery.
 It also has a number of food production facilities including a Nestle plant.
 Because the island has less land and a higher income than average there is a tendency to import food, nevertheless there is local production of many products including milk, chocolate, coconuts, and alcoholic beverages among others.
-In 2022, the output of the Food, Beverage, and Tobacco industry was almost 8 billion Trinidian dollars.
+In 2022, the output of the food, beverage, and tobacco industry was almost 8 billion Trinidadian dollars.

 An example of a restaurant chain in Trinidad and Tobago is Royal Castle.